palimondo/palimondo.github.io/towards-robust-performance-measurement.md

 Benchmarks can jump between brackets of the number of samples taken on different runs (eg. master branch vs. PR), but measurements are always done with fixed `num-iters` depending on measurement strategy, as described below.

 ### Monitoring the Environment
 Looking at the way we use `time` command invocation of `Benchmark_X` from `Benchmark_Driver` to monitor memory consumption, I noticed that it also reports the number of voluntary and involuntary context switches.
-So I have started to collect this measure as proxy for sample quality that reflects the load of the system, the amount of connection between competing processes.
+So I have started to collect this measure as proxy for sample quality that reflects the load of the system, the amount of contention between competing processes.
 The number of involuntary context switches (**ICS**) is about 100 per second when my machine is absolutely calm and sometimes reaches over 1000/s when my machine is busy.
 The lower bound matches the [anecdotal time slice](https://www.motherboardpoint.com/threads/time-slice-in-os-x.253761/) of 10 ms (10 000 μs) for Mac OS’s scheduler.
 The number of ICS correlates with the variability of samples.

 ### Measurement Methodology
 The measurements were performed in macOS Sierra running on the Late 2008 MacBook Pro with 2.4 GHz Intel Core 2 Duo CPU which is approximately an order of magnitude slower then the Mac Minis used to run benchmarks by CI bots.
 The recent upgrade of CI infrastructure to use Mac Pros makes this performance gap even bigger.
 It means that absolute numbers from benchmarks differ compared to those you’ll find in the results from CI on Github, but I believe the overall statistical properties of the dataset are the same.